bjanderson/bjanderson.github.io/content/NPM Packages/Verdaccio.md

 ## Install Registry Configs

-To automatically point npm to your verdaccio server for only your scopes projects, you can create a file named ''//.npmrc//'' in your project and put the registry setting in it, then you won't have to use the registry flag when you install your package.
+To automatically point npm to your verdaccio server for only your scopes projects, you can create a file named `.npmrc` in your project and put the registry setting in it, then you won't have to use the registry flag when you install your package.

 ```ini
 @example:registry=http://localhost:4873